garbray/vim-config/README.md

 # Vim as IDE

-Lately I have decided to use vim as my main IDE some of the points for it are:
+Lately, I have decided to use vim as my main IDE some of the points for it are:

 - vim is lightweight
-- persistent session management with tmux just works
+- persistent session management with Tmux just works
 - efficient workflow navigation using hotkeys
 - use less your mouse
-- intellisense with LSP (build in on neovim)
+- Intellisense with LSP (build in on Neovim)

 ## TODO list

 - [ ] create installation script
 - [ ] use ansible
-- [ ] move to use lua
+- [x] move to use Lua

 ## Vim configuration and commands